-- 1. Completion of all of the following courses:

-- THE 100 Production Lab
+THE 100 Production Lab

-- THE 105 Beginning Characterization
+THE 105 Beginning Characterization

-- THE 310 Stagecraft
+THE 310 Stagecraft

-- 2. Completion of one of the following courses:

-- ENG 204 Shakespeare: Early Plays to 1603

-- ENG 206 Shakespeare: Late Plays, 1603-1613

-- THE 210 Theatre History I: Greeks to Restoration

-- THE 220 Theatre History II: Renaissance to 20th Century
+ENG 204 Shakespeare: Early Plays to 1603 ENG 206 Shakespeare: Late Plays, 1603-1613 THE 210 Theatre History I: Greeks to Restoration THE 220 Theatre History II: Renaissance to 20th Century

-- 3. Completion of two of the following courses:
+3. Completion of two of the following courses:

+•

-- THE 205 Intermediate Characterization
+THE 205 Intermediate Characterization

-- THE 305 Shakespearean Performance
+THE 305 Shakespearean Performance

+THE 306 Acting for the Camera

-- THE 315 Scenic Design
+THE 315 Scenic Design

-- THE 316 Lighting Design
+THE 316 Lighting Design

-- THE 317 Costume Design
+THE 317 Costume Design

-- THE 330 Directing for the Stage I
+THE 330 Directing for the Stage I

-- THE 340 Directing for the Stage II
+THE 340 Directing for the Stage II

-- THE 350 Playwriting
+THE 350 Playwriting

-- THE 400 Advanced Independent Study in Theatre
+THE 400 Advanced Independent Study in Theatre

-- THE 405 Voice and Speech for the Actor
+THE 405 Voice and Speech for the Actor

-- THE 410 Movement for the Actor
+THE 410 Movement for the Actor

-- THE 490 Advanced Special Topics in Theatre
+THE 490 Advanced Special Topics in Theatre

-- THE 495 Internship in Theatre
+THE 495 Internship in Theatre

-9.41.
+9.42.
 Urban Leadership (Rich Foundation Urban Leadership Program)